Community Choice Electricity:

 Remember, to be eligible to get a receipt:

-• You must be on the community's Standard, 50%, or 100% renewable energy option (the Basic option does not qualify).
+• You must be enrolled in an option that has additional renewable energy, such as the community's Standard*, 50%, or 100% renewable energy option (the Basic option does not qualify).
 If you made no active selection, you are probably on the Standard option and are eligible.

 • You must fill out our online form.
 If you're not sure you qualify, follow the steps on our form and we'll help you figure it out.
 You will need your electric bill.
-The process takes 1-5 minutes to complete.
+The process takes about 5 minutes to complete and you'll need your Jan 2026 electric bill.

 Eligible Communities (Massachusetts) Eligible Communities (Rhode Island)